aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-styles-and-themes/_index.md

 It’s also worth pointing out that the paragraphs collection does not create an immediate overhead because paragraphs are loaded into this collection only when you access items in them.
 Then, all you need to do is to go through the collection, using the standard foreach operator and add paragraphs that have the specified style to the paragraphsWithStyle array.
 The Paragraph style name can be found in the **Style.name** property of the **Paragraph.paragraph_format** object.
 The implementation of **runs_by_style_name** is almost the same, although we’re obviously using **NodeType.RUN** to retrieve run nodes.
 The **Font.style** property of a **Run** object is used to access style information in the **Run** nodes.
 Below example find all runs formatted with the specified style.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content-RunsByStyleName.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content-RunsByStyleName.py" >}}

 When both queries are implemented, all you need to do is to pass a document object and specify the style names of the content you want to retrieve: Below example run queries and display results.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Styles.docx).

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content-ExtractContentBasedOnStyles.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content-ExtractContentBasedOnStyles.py" >}}

 ### End Result